nealbp6/SoundMatch/README.md

 # SoundMatch

 A music similarity search system that uses audio feature extraction and a K-Nearest Neighbors model to find songs with similar acoustic characteristics.
-Given any MP3 file, SoundMatch returns the most acoustically similar tracks from the FMA dataset.
-For more detail, see the included PDF documentation.
+Given any MP3 file, SoundMatch returns the most acoustically similar tracks from the FMA dataset. > See [`SoundMatch_Project_Documentation.pdf`](SoundMatch_Project_Documentation.pdf) for a more detailed project write-up.
 This project was inspired by (https://www.youtube.com/watch?v=V5Psciq3T_g&t=331s).

 ---